charlelotfalla/COVID-19-Publications-Topic-Model/README.md

 The k with the highest coherence score is used to build the final model.
 The LDA model is used on the dataset to create the Document-topic & topic-word probability distributions.

-Then LDAVis library is used to create a dashboard for topic visualizations.
+PyLDAvis library is used to create a dashboard for topics visualization (Check link in Visualizations below).

 ### Data